Ostorlab/agent_ip2geo/README.md

 This repository is an implementation of [Ostorlab Agent](https://pypi.org/project/ostorlab/).

 ## Getting Started
 The Ip2Geo Agent works collectively with other agents.
-Its job; Finds all geolocation details of an IP address and emits back these findings.
+Its job; Find all geolocation details of an IP address and emit back these findings.

 To perform your first scan, simply run the following command: